 Very pretty recycled seed packet to remind people to save the date – your very important wedding date!
 The seeds are wild Field Forget-me-not seeds.
 The seed packet is made from 100% recycled manilla paper and measures 9 x 12 cm.
 Please advise the personalisation details in the box above that you would like printed on the packets.
 The Forget-me-not seeds are of the wild Field Forget-me-not variety (myosotis arvensis).
 Comes with a recycled envelope.
+The back of the packet has the sowing instructions.

 Forget-me-nots are best sown in the Autumn so that they flower the following spring.
 They produce masses of tiny, delicate blue flowers with yellow centres.
 Once you have them they will self-seed all over the garden!
 The plant’s Latin name – myosotis – derives from the Latin for mouse ear, which the leaves tend to resemble.